ddierschow/bamca/README.md

 is in short supply.
 I'll do them when I can.
 The most pressing projects are to fill in more variation and product pictures, and to add more models and products to the database.

+PEP8:

+Most of the stylistic elements were set long before I ever heard of PEP8, and I am only now updating the codebase.
+Since there are some things I'm not in agreement with for my own programming, you'll find that there are lines up to 132 characters long, and I do multiple imports of system libraries on one line.
+I've made two passes so far converting this codebase to PEP8 compliance, but I still have quite a ways to go.

 Dean Dierschow
 BAMCA Webmaster